 5Q1.
 Is city hall open?
 I need to pay my bill.

 5A1.
 The Stillwater Municipal Building (City Hall) is open for public access beginning June 1.
-Visitors are asked to wear face coverings while on the premises and to follow CDC guidelines regarding social distancing and hand-washing during their visit.
+Visitors are required to wear face coverings while on the premises and asked to follow CDC guidelines regarding social distancing and hand-washing during their visit.
 Although residents will be able to pay bills or conduct other City business in-person, many city services remain available online or by phone.
 Staff encourages residents to use online options before considering a visit to City Hall.
 Information is available at the City’s website, Stillwater.org and by phone at 405.372.0025.

 5Q2.
 My job has been shut down.
 I can’t pay my City of Stillwater utility bill.
 What do I do?

 5A2.
 Your utility bill will have to be paid, but the City is willing to work with you to establish a payment plan.
 If you are unable to pay your bill, please contact Utility and Billing Services so a payment plan can be made on your account.
 Arrangements will need to be made prior to your disconnection date.
 Call 405.742.8245.

 5Q3.
 What happens if I have a water leak and need a repair person?
 What if the repair requires a City of Stillwater permit?